What are the aims of this leaflet?

 What are the symptoms of dermatomyositis?

-Dermatomyositis affects the skin and the muscles.
+Dermatomyositis affects the skin and muscles.
 A skin rash usually appears before the muscle weakness starts; however, some people may only have the skin rash.
-People who have dermatomyositis also sometimes feel tired and run down.
+People who have dermatomyositis sometimes feel tired and run down.